Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ### Updating Monthly Challenge Page on the Website

-Most of our challenges are repeated from previous years, but we also create a new challenge whenever there's a demand or when we feel it benefits our community.
+Even though most of our challenges remain the same as in previous years, we also create new challenges whenever there's a demand or when we feel it benefits our community.
 We make this information available on our Monthly Challenge page.

 Every month, we update these pages with the challenge's description and instructions on participating.
 Here is how to update the pages: